-“In the material handling industry, one can expect to see the rise of next-generation of robotic innovations designed to provide relief from labor challenges and boost productivity for distribution centers,” says Rush Fullerton, SVP of Research and Development at MHS, in an exclusive interview with Enterprise Talk.
+“In the material handling industry, one can expect to see the rise of next-generation of robotic innovations designed to provide relief from labor challenges and boost productivity for distribution centers,” says Rush Fullerton, Senior Vice President Business Development at MHS, in an exclusive interview with Enterprise Talk.

 ET Bureau: In the current world situation, what impact do you see on the material handling and logistics industry?